 For the past three years, Patricia has been a Board member of the 1,500 employees and 370 physician Shore Medical Center, a member of Shore Memorial Health Systems.
 She chairs the Nominating & Governance Committee of the health system and the Accountability Committee of the medical center.
 During this time, the Board has been active in maintaining the system as one of the few successful community-based healthcare providers in the country.

-Ms. Connolly’s background is a rare blend of corporate and nonprofit leadership.
-During her early career, she advanced through a series of positions at financial services firm PNC Financial Corp.
-This culminated with her role as Group vice president in the retail and private banking group.
+During her earlier career, Patricia advanced through a series of positions at the financial services firm PNC Financial Corp.
+This culminated with her role as Group Vice President for the company’s retail and private banking group.
 She then applied her business acumen to the nonprofit sector, holding executive positions at prominent institutions such as the Philadelphia Museum of Art.